huaweitubinovationlab/huaweitubinovationlab.github.io/publications1.md

 subtitle: List of Publications
 ---

+Enlisted are some of our contributions to the area of AIOps:

 *Feature extraction for heartbeat classification in single-lead ECG.*
 **Bogatinovski, J.**, Kocev, D., Rashkovska, A. (2019) In Proceedings of the 42nd International Convention on Information and Communication Technology, Electronics and Microelectronics - MIPRO (pp. 339–345) Opatija Croatia